Toinane/electron-light-storage/README.md

 # electron-light-storage
-> Lightweigth Electron storage package
+> Lightweight Electron storage package

 You probably need to save data for your Electron application.
 But you don't want a package that's too elaborate.
 That's good because I needed a small package with no dependency to allow me that, this is the purpose of this package!